grafana/authlib/README.md

-# rbac-client
+# Authlib

+A collection of common authn/authz utilities.

+## Authz

-This is an RBAC client library that contains a set of utilities to fetch and check users permissions from Grafana.
+This package exports an RBAC client library that contains a set of utilities to check users permissions from Grafana.

 ## Grafana Configuration